-- For free uniform for SCST, application is submitted to the Principals of the schools. - Pre & Post Matric Scholarship schemes for SC, OBC & students with disabilities (click here - For Girl student Assistance Programme Apply to the Principal / Head of the School SC/ST Certificate Birth Certificate - Kasturba Gandhi Balika Vidyalaya residential schools.
-Apply directly school.
+- For free uniform for SCST, application is submitted to the Principals of the schools. - Pre & Post Matric Scholarship schemes for SC, OBC & students with disabilities (click here) - For Girl student Assistance Programme Apply to the Principal / Head of the School SC/ST Certificate Birth Certificate - Kasturba Gandhi Balika Vidyalaya residential schools.
+Apply directly to the school.

 - i.
 Initially approach the principal of the school; then - ii.
 Complain to the Basic Shiksha Adhikari (responsible for primary schools in that district); then - iii.
 Report your grievance to Right To Education at the website here. - iv.
-Lodge RTI to Department of School Education (For website click here); then - v.
+Lodge RTI to Department of Education (For website click here); then - v.
 Complain to the Right to Education Task Force Advocate Ashok Agarwal 9811101923. - vi.
-Using the Central Government's on-line grievance redressal mechanism here - vii.
-Lodge RTI to Ministry of Social Justice here; Shri J. P. Dutt Deputy Secretary (Cdn.), Ministry of Social Justice and Empowerment, Room.
-No. 740, 'A', Wing, Shastri Bhawan, Dr. Rajendra Prasad Road, New Delhi 110001 (India), Email: jashap.dutt@nic.in be working a job or even looking after a family so can't go to 'school'.
+Using the Central Government's on-line grievance redressal mechanism here be working a job or even looking after a family so can't go to 'school'.
 For lakhs of such people, Indian Open School has played a vital role in allowing them to study from home.
 It currently has an enrolment of about 1.5 million students at Secondary and Senior Secondary levels which makes it the largest open schooling system in the world.